 What You Should Know About Personal Bankruptcy

 Individuals who want to file for bankruptcy have a choice of filing for either Chapter 7 bankruptcy or Chapter 13 bankruptcy.
-When you have a Chapter 7 bankruptcy discharged, the courts eliminate many of your debts.
+When you have a bankruptcy Chapter 7 discharged, the courts eliminate many of your debts.
 However, the courts reorganize any debts you have in Chapter 13.
 Under Chapter 13, individuals must repay their debts over a time frame of 3 to 5 years.
 An experienced bankruptcy attorney can further explain the differences between these two types of bankruptcy to you during a consultation.

-What to Ask Your Personal Bankruptcy Attorney
+What to Ask Your Attorney

 A personal bankruptcy attorney can help you understand the complicated process of bankruptcy filing.
 For more specific information that is related to your case, schedule a free consultation with a bankruptcy attorney.